cradlebio/custom-predictor-template/README.md

 # Cradle Custom Predictor

-This Repository contains a template for creating a Cradle custom predictor in Python, and tooling to import it into a Cradle workspace.
+This Repository contains templates for creating a Cradle custom predictor.
+It provides the following templates:

+- [minimal](minimal): This is a minimal custom predictor written in Python.
+- [uv](uv): A more elaborate example that uses the `uv` package manager and demonstrates additional features.

 ## Custom predictor contract

-In order for Cradle to use a custom predictor, it must adhere to this contract.
+In order for Cradle to use a custom predictor, it must adhere to this contract, which is implemented by all templates in this repository.

 A custom predictor is a Docker container which, when run, responds to HTTP requests asking for predictions to be made for one or more sequences.
 When importing the custom predictor into the Cradle platform (in order to make it available to tasks